Toward A Sustainable Population

 A larger population enables greater specialization of skills and knowledge.
 A shrinking population engenders a reduced ability to specialize and a reduced number of new ideas generated.
 Ideas that are the source of innovation, growth, and progress.

-Additionally, a growing consumer and industrial base makes investments into new technology, which often require an initially high R&D outlay, possible.
+Additionally, a growing consumer and industrial base make investments into new technology, which often require an initially high R&D outlay, possible.
 On the contrary, shrinking populations with declining demand for goods and services may not generate sufficient incentive necessary to justify those R&D expenses.

 Some counter that a falling population will bring environmental benefits.
 However, the literature suggests that the population declines necessary to significantly mitigate human environmental impact would far exceed those forecasted by demographers.
 Faster innovation, the ability to do more with less energy and materials, would more meaningfully benefit the environment in this century.